dotnet/orleans/src/Documentation/Frequently-Asked-Questions.md

 The grain isolation model makes them very good at representing independent isolated contexts of state and computation.
 In most cases, grains naturally map to such application entities as users, sessions, accounts.
 Those entities are generally isolated from each other, can be accessed and updated independently, and expose a well defined set of supported operations.
-This works well with the intuitive "one entity - one grain" modelling.
+This works well with the intuitive "one entity - one grain" modeling.

 An application entity may be too big to be efficiently represented by a single grain if it encapsulates too much state, and as a result has to handle a high rate of requests to it.
-Even a single grain can generally handle up to a few thousand of trivial calls per second, the rule of thumb is to be wary of individual grain receiving hundreds of requests per second.
+Even though a single grain can generally handle up to a few thousand trivial calls per second, the rule of thumb is to be wary of individual grain receiving hundreds of requests per second.
 That may be a sign of the grain being too large, and decomposing it into a set of smaller grains may lead to a more stable and balanced system.

-An application entity may be too small to be a grain if that would cause constant interaction of other grains with it, and as a result, to too much of messaging overhead.
+An application entity may be too small to be a grain if that would cause constant interaction of other grains with it, and as a result, cause too much of a messaging overhead.
 In such cases, it may make more sense to make those closely interacting entities part of a single grain, so that they would invoke each other directly.

 ### How should you avoid grain hot spots?